-Recent solo exhibitions include Hope and Doom at Satellite Art Show, Miami Beach (2016), Infiltracao at Peninsula Gallery, Porto Alegre, Brazil (2016), Landlines at Penland School Gallery, North Carolina (2016), Talking to Satellites, Key West (2015) and Reclining Islands at Fort Gondo Compound for the Arts, St. Louis (2014).
-Group shows include Mni Wiconi, London (2017), Opposing Futures, Ft.
-Lauderdale (2017), Flooded Sanctuaries, Miami Beach (2017), Transmission, Miami (2016), Waterscapes / Paisagem d’agua, Ft.
-Lauderdale (2016), Hightide at Satellite, Miami Beach (2015), and Museo con Piernas, Chile (2014).
+Recent solo exhibitions include Hope and Doom at Satellite Art Show, Miami Beach (2017), Infiltracao at Peninsula Gallery, Porto Alegre, Brazil (2016), Landlines at Penland School Gallery, North Carolina (2016) and Talking to Satellites at The Studios of Key West (2015).
+Group shows include The Miami River Project, Miami (2018), RAW, Miami (2017), Opposing Futures, Ft.
+Lauderdale (2017), Flooded Sanctuaries, Miami Beach (2017), Mni Wiconi, London (2017), Waterscapes / Paisagem d’agua, Ft.
+Lauderdale (2016), Hightide at Satellite, Miami Beach (2015) and Museo con Piernas, Chile (2014).
 Recent residencies include ArtCenter/ South Florida, Kansas City Art Institute, Vermont Studio Center, The Studios of Key West, Curatoria Forense (Chile), La Paternal Espcacio Projecto (Argentina), and Float with Radical Intention (Italy).